|

 public

-public Math_BigInteger
+Math_BigInteger |

-# add( Math_BigInteger $y )
+add( Math_BigInteger$y )

 Adds two BigIntegers.
+Here's an example:

 <?php